jkulak/git-ninja/README.md

 * When pulling from origin use `$ git pull --rebase` - to put your changes on top of new remote changes

 [🔝 go to table of content](#toc)

+# Overwriting the history [not ready]

+- When it's ok to overwrite the history
+- Why you should not overwrite the history
+- What to do if you need to overwrite the history
+    - make sure, you *really* need to overwrite it
+- How to overwrite the history

 # Do's and don'ts [not ready]
 - don't rebase master?